biotorrents/documentation/docs/install.md

 At this point it should be possible to register for the site.
 The first account is the sysop so please act quickly here.
 Disable `DEBUG_MODE` and `FEATURE_SET_ENC_KEY_PUBLIC` as soon as you register!
-Do `apt install qrencode` for 2FA support and enable it with a GPG key on the sysop account.
+Then do `apt install qrencode` for 2FA support and enable it with a GPG key on the sysop account.

 Configure a client whitelist on the Toolbox page by the [BitTorrent spec's peer ID list](https://wiki.theory.org/index.php/BitTorrentSpecification#peer_id).
 Please find a list of quality client peer IDs below.
-Note that LibTorrent 0.1x.y also covers rTorrent/ruTorrent and other clients that use [rakshasa's library](https://github.com/rakshasa/libtorrent):
+LibTorrent 0.1x.y also covers rTorrent/ruTorrent and other clients that use [rakshasa's library](https://github.com/rakshasa/libtorrent):

 | Client Name       | Peer ID |